Writing a cold email to a person that you’ve never had contact with before might seem easy.

-1. Catch Their Attention With the Right Subject Line
+1. Catch Their Attention With the Right Subject LineÂ

 If you want to get them to open your email, your subject line has to be enticing and intriguing enough.

-You can start with the basics of creating compelling subject lines by reading our blog post on the topic.
+You can learn the basics of creating compelling subject lines in our detailed guide.Â

 Here are a couple of examples for different purposes and situations: